Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 While many designers outsource production, understand construction require familiarity with:

-basic and industrial models for different types of stitch. -
+- Sewing machines basic and industrial models for different types of stitch.

-professional grade scissors, rotary cutters, and electric fabric cutters. -
+- Cut tools professional grade scissors, rotary cutters, and electric fabric cutters.

 Mathematical applications in fashion design